KSAH-42/RabbitOM/README.md

 * Handle large streams with a high bitrate like 50 MBits/seconds
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some others applications

-⚠️: Please note that the code on the RabbitOM.Rtp is partially implemented and class are not fully implemented, please ignore the implementation on the RTP project.

-➡️ The full rtp layer (rtp payload parsers, etc...) which already exists, will be replaced for the next version.
+➡️ The full rtp layer (rtp payload parsers, etc...) which already exists and not present in this repository.
+A new implementation is actually in progress.

 ➡️ The Classes used for decoding was already implemented but here, in this repository, new implementation is in progress.